awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 ]
 ```

-Before you create your pipeline, use the steps below to set up the image definitions file\.
+Before you create your pipeline, use the following steps to set up the image definitions file\.

 1. As part of planning the container\-based application deployment for your pipeline, plan the source stage and the build stage, if applicable\.

 1. Choose one of the following:

    1. If your pipeline has no build stage, you must manually create the JSON file and upload it to your source repository so the source action can provide the artifact\.
-Create the file using a text editor, and name the file or use the default `imagedefinitions.json` filename\.
+Create the file using a text editor, and name the file or use the default `imagedefinitions.json` file name\.
 Push the image definitions file to your source repository\.
 **Note**
 Remember to zip the JSON file if your source repository is an Amazon S3 bucket\.

    1. If your pipeline has a build stage, add a command to your build spec file that outputs the image definitions file in your source repository during the build phase\.
-The example below uses the printf command to create an imagedefinitions\.json file\.
+The following example uses the printf command to create an imagedefinitions\.json file\.
 List this command in the `post_build` section of the buildspec\.yml file:

       ```
       printf '[{"name":"container_name","imageUri":"image_URI"}]' >